rcmorano/site-v3/README.md

 Reference and link.

+## Additional Tools

+Styled Components makes it easy to tweak global settings Review the rest of package.json

 ## Potential Learning Materials

 We are designing this site with open source code and an emphasis on re-usability, and we seek opportunities to demonstrate the use of free tools for new builders.